Seun-O/apollo-server/Readme.md

 ### About this repository

-This repo test modularizing and creating a GraphQL server using SDL (Schema Definition Language)
+This repo tests modularizing and creating a GraphQL server using SDL (Schema Definition Language)

 ##### Example